Antot-12/Spekulus/README.md

 ```

 **4. Push the database schema:**
-Drizzle ORM manages our database.
-This command will sync your `schema.ts` file with your Neon database.
+This command reads your schema definition file (`/src/lib/db/schema.ts`) and creates the corresponding tables in your Neon database.
 ```bash
 npm run db:push
 ```

 **5. Seed the database:**
-This command populates your database with the initial content (text, roadmap events, etc.) needed to run the site.
+This command populates your new tables with the initial content (text, roadmap events, etc.) needed to run the site for the first time.
 ```bash
 npm run db:seed
 ```